Skip to content

 A risk assessment analyzes how a cyberattack might impact mission-critical IT assets.
 To do this, you must identify key business objectives and the assets necessary to meet them.
 Then, weigh the likelihood of each cyber risk, and determine its potential impact.
 Brainstorming for all the ways things could go wrong may not seem like a fun idea, but security teams can use this information to prioritize cybersecurity risk mitigation efforts.
 It may also be beneficial for preparing an incident response plan.

-According to NIST SP 800-30, risk factors may include threats, vulnerabilities, predisposing conditions, likelihood, and impact.
+According to NIST SP 800-30, risk factors may include cyber threats, vulnerabilities, predisposing conditions, likelihood, and impact.

 Compromise assessment

 This security test looks at activity, event, and network logs for signs of compromise within your environment.
-In 2022, companies took an average of 207 days to identify a breach.
+In 2024, companies took an average of 258 days to identify and contain a breach.
 Even relevantly mundane problems, like slow internet speeds, can be a sign that threat actors have accessed your environment.
 A compromise assessment collects evidence to pinpoint these breaches so you can mitigate damage.

 Some organizations conduct compromise assessments monthly or quarterly just in case.
 However, compromise assessments are particularly important if you’ve noticed signs of a breach or you’re considering a merger or acquisition and need insight into the target company’s posture.